Dan-my/aawsa-billing-portal/README.md

 This update moves the tariff rates from being hard-coded in the application to a proper database table.
 This makes them centrally managed and editable through the "Tariff Management" page in the admin panel.

-**What it does:**
-*   Creates a new `tariffs` table to store billing rates.
-*   Sets up Row-Level Security to allow public read access but restricts updates to users with the 'Admin' role.
-*   Seeds the table with the default domestic and non-domestic tariff rates if they don't already exist.

 **To apply this update:**

-1.  **Navigate to the SQL Editor:**
+1.  **Navigate to the SQL Editor.**
-    *   Go to your Supabase project dashboard.
-    *   In the left-hand menu, click on the **SQL Editor** icon.
 2.  **Run the Script:**
     *   Click on **"+ New query"**.
     *   Open the newly added file `database_migrations/003_tariffs_setup.sql` in this project.
-    *   Copy the entire content of that file.
+    *   Copy the entire content of that file and run it.
-    *   Paste the content into the query window in the Supabase SQL Editor.
-    *   Click the **"RUN"** button.

-You should see a "Success.
-No rows returned" message.
-After running this, tariff management will be fully database-driven.

 ---